Flag of Algeria

 • Authorities will want to know your travel plans when travelling outside major cities and may assign police or gendarmes to protect you or stop you from travelling to those areas they deem too dangerous for tourists.

-• Travelling in the southern part of Algeria requires that you be escorted a guide.
+• Travelling in the southern part of Algeria may be off limit, require permits, or an officially approved escort.

 Notes

-• Algeria declared independence from France in July 1962.
+• Algeria declared independence from France in July 1962 following an eight-year war.

 • The government espouses Islam and no laws may be passed that do not adhere to its tenets.